BlueImp78/RM7_Practice_Hack/README.md

 # Rockman 7 Practice Hack

 A practice oriented romhack for RM7 speedruns.
-It has features such as all robot masters + wily stages available from the start, selectable categories,  reloading/advancing through checkpoints, and more.
+It has features such as all robot masters + wily stages available from the start, selectable categories, room and boss kill timers, reloading/advancing through checkpoints, and more.
 See below for full feature list.

 ## How to patch